Native American Jewelry Wanted!

-It will be re-sold as jewelry (not melted), so bring in your old treasures and we promise to make you our absolute best offer.
+Your old Native American jewelry is not just "scrap silver".
+It is collectible jewelry that will be worn (not melted), and we promise to make you our absolute best offer.

-Note: Please do NOT polish your jewelry since it may reduce the vintage/antique value.
+Note: Please do NOT polish your jewelry since it may affect the antique/ vintage value.

 Selling Your Native American Jewelry: What’s It Really Worth?